leka/LekaOS_Explorations/LKExp-Sensors-LSM6DSOX-Mbed_Integration/MLC_info.md

 (we maybe could find a better place for this)
 * the INT1 pin on the LSM6DSOX has to be set at 0 at startup for the I2C not to be disabled.
 If the board hasn't a pull-down on that pin, you have to set it as a DigitalOut LOW (if you want to use INT1, set it as a DigitalInOut, output, low.
 Then once the sensor has started, disable I3C via its internal functions to force I2C and then set INT1 pin as input)

-* ucf writing apparently activates the interrupts on INT1
+* The UCF configuration set up other things like the interrupts on INT1, and the data block update among other things

 * After the device is powered up, it performs a 10 ms (maximum) boot procedure.
 During the boot time the registers are not accessible.